deanajackson/deanajackson/README.md

 <h2> About me :flashlight:</h2>
 <p>I started my path in second language education and curriculum development.
 I believe that everyone should speak/understand at least two languages and that technology can help us make that a reality. <p>
-<p>I currently work as a curriculum developer for an online platform for language learning.
+<p>I work full time as a digital learning specialist.
 While working I had been taking classes in Java programing and web application development.
 I earned an AAS in CIS in 2021.
-I loved it and decided to pursue a master's in computer science emphasizing software development.
-I'm currently enrolled in a grad prep program and am working full-time. </p>
+I loved it and decided to pursue a master's in computer science emphasizing software development. </p>

 <h2> What I love :deciduous_tree:</h2>
 <ul>